 The purpose of the MariaDB Audit Plugin is to log the server's activity.
 Records about who connected to the server, what queries ran and what tables were touched can be stored to the rotating log file or sent to the local syslogd.

-MariaDB included the Audit Plugin by default from versions 10.0.10 and 5.5.37.
+MariaDB included the Audit Plugin by default from versions 10.0.10 and 5.5.37, and it can be installed in any version from MariaDB 5.5.20.
 The MariaDB Audit Plugin works for MariaDB, MySQL and Percona Server.

 |1.2.0||MariaDB 5.5.42 and MariaDB 10.0.17|

 INSTALL PLUGIN server_audit SONAME 'server_audit';

 The location of the plugin directory can be found by viewing the value of the plugin_dir variable, for example:

 SHOW VARIABLES LIKE 'plugin_dir'; +---------------+------------------------+ | Variable_name | Value | +---------------+------------------------+ | plugin_dir | /usr/lib/mysql/plugin/ | +---------------+------------------------+

 You may want to prevent the plugin from being uninstalled with the UNINSTALL PLUGIN command.
 To do so, add

 my.cnf file.
 The plugin must already be installed, either earlier in the configuration file, or an earlier time the server was running, or else this line will cause an error when starting the server.

 Now, if someone tries to uninstall the plugin, the operation will fail with the following error: